Member profiles

 Carina Walters

-Carina Walters is currently a PhD candidate in the School of Pharmacy studying prescription and over the counter opioid dependence.
+Carina Walters is a Professional Teaching Fellow on the Addiction Programme.
 She has previously held a role as a senior addictions pharmacist at Community Alcohol and Drug Services in Auckland, and is a part time professional teaching fellow with the School of Population Health, teaching a postgraduate addiction papers.
 She has an interest in research in all areas of addiction, and has been an investigator in studies ranging from the treatment of amphetamine dependence to the potential role of community pharmacists in extending health services offered in conjunction with opioid substitution treatment.
 Carina is also a member of the NZ Ministerial Expert Advisory Committee on Drugs.

 Email: cj.walters@auckland.ac.nz